Open world: Gameplay and design

 Games with open worlds typically give players infinite lives or continues, although some force the player to start from the beginning should they die too many times.
 There is also a risk that players may get lost as they explore an open world; thus designers sometimes try to break the open world into manageable sections.
 The scope of open-world games requires the developer to fully detail every possible section of the world the player may be able to access, unless methods like procedural generation are used.
 The design process, due to its scale, may leave numerous game world glitches, bugs, incomplete sections, or other irregularities that players may find and potentially take advantage of.
 The term "open world jank" has been used to apply to games where the incorporation of the open world gameplay elements may be poor, incomplete, or unnecessary to the game itself such that these glitches and bugs become more apparent, though are generally not game-breaking, such as the case for No Man's Sky near its launch.

-Open world, sandbox games, and emergent gameplay
+Distinctions between open world and sandbox games

-The mechanics of open-world games are often overlapped with ideas of sandbox games, but these are considered different terms.
+The mechanics of open-world games are often overlapped with ideas of sandbox games, but these are considered different concepts.
 Whereas open world refers to the lack of limits for the player's exploration of the game's world, sandbox games are based on the ability of giving the player tools for creative freedom within the game to approach objectives, if such objectives are present.

-For example, Microsoft Flight Simulator is an open-world game as one can fly anywhere within the mapped world, but is not considered a sandbox game as there are few creative aspects brought into the game.
+For example, most flight simulators are considered to be open-world games as one can fly anywhere within the mapped world, but they are not considered a sandbox game as there are generally few creative aspects brought into the game.